rolandshoemaker/luther/README.md

 ### Configuration

+Setting up *luther* is pretty simple, but before we get to that we need a TSIG zone key, if you already have a key and your DNS server is configured to accept it you can skip this section

 #### DNS TSIG Key

 To generate a TSIG key for the zone you want to use, if you don't already have one, run `dnssec-keygen` to generate the TSIG key files (make sure you use the FQDN, including the trailing **.**)